Nancysharma-09/AI_Business_Decision_Assistant/README.md

 ### 📄 Automated Business Reports
 - Generate automated business summaries, KPI reports, and management-ready analytical reports.

+  ## 📌 Project Overview

+The **AI Business Decision Assistant** combines **Generative AI, Python, SQL, Power BI, Streamlit, and TiDB Cloud** to create a conversational analytics experience.

+Instead of manually writing SQL queries or navigating multiple dashboard filters, users can simply ask business questions in natural language.

+The system converts the question into a safe SQL query, retrieves the required data, and uses Generative AI to turn the result into an easy-to-understand business insight.
+---
+## 🎯 Business Value

+- Makes business analytics accessible to non-technical users
+- Reduces the need for manually writing SQL queries
+- Provides faster access to important business information
+- Converts complex database results into understandable insights
+- Supports faster and more data-driven business decisions

+---

 ## 👩‍💻 Author

 ### Nancy Sharma — Data Analyst